Building Your Knowledge Base: Turning Your Skills into an Asset

 A knowledge base is the stabilizer.
 It keeps your message, quality, and standards steady—whether the work is done by you, a contractor, or an AI-assisted workflow you review.

-The Shift That Changes Everything: Skill → Offer → System
+The Shift From Skill To System

 Example variety matters here, so let’s use a different lane than the usual trades examples: